webdestroya/placeholder-http-docker/README.md

 README

-This is just a test app.
+This is just a test app.foo